joshbegley/nyt-latest/README.md

 https://nytimes.com/2020/05/11/books/last-trial-scott-turow.html?searchResultPosition=7

 **Bafflement Greets Boris Johnson’s Plan for Reopening Britain**\
-`Critics say the government’s has failed to answer some basic questions.
+`Critics say the government has failed to answer some basic questions.
 Among them: 1) when to return to work and 2) how to get there.`\
 https://nytimes.com/2020/05/11/world/europe/coronavirus-britain-boris-johnson.html?searchResultPosition=8

 **Strip Clubs, Other 'Disfavored' Businesses Entitled to Emergency Loans in Pandemic: U.S. Judge**\